 Five-Year Grant to Expand Opportunities in STEM fields for Hispanic, and Low-Income Students

-The U.S. Department of Education has awarded Santa Monica College (SMC) a five-year grant totaling nearly $6 million to expand STEM (Science, Technology, Engineering and Mathematics) programs at the college.
+The U.S. Department of Education awarded Santa Monica College (SMC) a five-year grant totaling nearly $6 million ($5,997,495) to expand STEM (Science, Technology, Engineering and Mathematics) programs at the college this October.
 The grant will support the activities of the SMC STEM Learning and Leadership Innovation Center to increase the number of Hispanic, and other low-income community college students interested in transferring to a four-year program or pursuing a career in STEM.

 The grant was one of 38 such awards to California Community Colleges—all Hispanic-Serving institutions—totaling more than $40 million statewide, and will support SMC in continuing a successful STEM Science and Research Initiative established in partnership with UCLA after a $5.8 million grant received from the Department of Education in 2011.

 "We reviewed over two hundred applications for the 2016 Hispanic Serving Institutions (HSI) STEM & Articulation Program award, and SMC’s ranked high," said Beatriz Ceja-Williams, Director for the HSI Division of the U.S. Department of Education.
 "We recognize the importance of STEM in this economy and are certain that SMC will implement projects and programs that will help increase the number of Hispanic and low-income students that graduate with degrees in STEM fields."